-Why is the Summer Internship important here at the School of Public Policy?
+Why is the Policy Internship important here at the School of Public Policy?

-Note to students exploring internships not in the United States: In the interest of preserving their safety and security, students at the School of Public Policy are not permitted to travel to countries for which the U.S. Department of State has issued Travel Warnings, even if the warning only provides details on a specific city or region within the destination country.
-The current list of Travel Warnings may be viewed at https://travel.state.gov/content/passports/en/alertswarnings.html.
-Students are also not permitted to travel to locations which Pepperdine University has issued its own travel warnings, or against the direct instruction of Pepperdine staff.
+In the interest of preserving their safety and security, students at the School of Public Policy are not permitted to travel to countries for which the U.S. Department of State has issued Travel Warnings, even if the warning only provides details on a specific city or region within the destination country.
+Students are also not permitted to travel to locations in which Pepperdine University has issued its own travel warnings, or against the direct instruction of Pepperdine staff.
 Locations to which travel is prohibited may include an entire nation, a specific region within a nation, a city, or a specific area within a city.
 Such warnings will be given to students on a timely basis and will be reviewed frequently.
 A student may petition for a specific, one-time exception to a travel ban through their program coordinator, contingent upon consideration and approval by the Executive Vice President and the Provost.
 Students who fail to receive special approval and travel to locations with a Travel Warning from the U.S. Department of State will receive sanctions, which will likely include dismissal from the School of Public Policy.
-Students will be responsible for paying all cancelled travel costs.
+Students will be responsible for paying all canceled travel costs.
 Additionally, it is the student's responsibility to update their emergency contact person(s) on Wavenet.

 If you need help with your internship search or have additional inquiries, please contact the Program Services Manager for Professional Development & Alumni Affairs at 310.506.7488.